 The next step is to spray some of the solution onto a dry cloth.
 Allow the solution to form a type of mist across the fibres of the entire cloth but do not overdo it to the extent that the clothing is saturated.

 Next, gently dab the cloth onto each area where there is a water stain.
 What should happen is that the carpet will absorb the solution from the cloth, and in turn, the solution should start to break the stain up.
 It is important that you do not rub at the stain.

 Once you see the stain start to loosen, you can then start to dab the area with a dry cloth this time.
-Finally, to remove the detergent from the carpet, use a cloth which has been dampened with water, and dab on the affected area until you are satisfied all the detergent has been removed.
+Finally, to remove the detergent from the carpet, use a cloth that has been dampened with water and dab on the affected area until you are satisfied all the detergent has been removed.